The cost of a great logo design isn’t cheap. Well, it shouldn’t be anyway.

 You’ll forget the reason why you contracted the logo designer in the first place, because

-he or she with limited experience, will not know how to challenge you or offer alternative opinions and views.
+he or she who may have limited experience, will not know how to challenge you or offer alternative opinions and views.

 Please don’t misunderstand my point here, you may be right or wrong with your ideas, the point is though that